 Stories about monkeys attacking foreigners in secret caverns under Shanghai?
 Really, who are we to say?
-Generally speaking personal blogs are designed to give friends and family outside of China a glimpse of what you’re up to.
+Generally personal blogs are designed to give friends and family outside of China a glimpse of what you’re up to.
 Writing for us could be your opportunity to delve a bit deeper into your prose and pull out some gems of the written word.
-Lost Laowai is a growing community that receives a solid amount of traffic and in turn could give you a wider exposure as a writer.
+Lost Laowai is a growing community that has a solid readership, and in turn it could give you a wider exposure as a writer.

 So, do you pay?

-We wish we could, but running a site like this is just not as lucrative as one might think.
+We wish we could, but running a site like this is just not as lucrative as one might think, so at the moment all contributions are unpaid.
 I know, I know — it seems like it would be night after night of baijiu-soaked partying with hot bodies, dice and fast cars … the reality surprised us too.
-In all seriousness though, we don’t do this for the money, and our opinion is that neither should our contributors.
-We write about China because we love to share our thoughts, insights and experiences on the subject.
-If you like to do this too, you’ll fit right in.
+We write about China because we love to share our thoughts, insights and experiences on the subject; if you like to do this too, you’ll fit right in.

 So what’s in it for me then?

 Lost Laowai is a long-running, well-recognized source of opinion and insight into being an expat in China.
 And while writing for us may not be as prestigious as interning at the New York Times or Guardian; it does offer some byline experience, a place to hone your writing skills and make a bit of a name for yourself, as well as providing an opportunity to share your thoughts with a wider audience.
+Take a look at our current/past contributors, and you’ll quickly see you’re in fine company.
 We also occasionally receive event invites, book/product/service reviews and other neato freebees, which we happily pass on to the most qualified/active contributors.

 Do I retain copyright over my work?